hashelq/rpc-ts/README.md

 new NewUser("Hashelq").with(client)
 ```

-What is interesting, that everything you have just seen can also be send backwards!
+What is interesting, that everything you have just seen can also be sent backwards!
 ```typescript
 client.onMethod(new FindUser, name => { name: "???", age: -1 });
 client.onEvent(new NewUser, name => console.log(`New user: ${name}`));